I love writing about politics, particularly the United States political system. The 2018 midterm elections are just a month away.

 If I don’t answer your question about voting in November, please leave me a comment.
 I will try to find the answer for you!

-Registering to vote has never been easier.
+Registering to vote is very simple.
 Multiple websites allow Americans to register to vote.

-Just fill out the short form.
-Bam!
+Just fill out the short form and TA-DA!
 You can vote in November.

 How do I know if I’m registered to vote?

 If you voted in the primary elections earlier this year (or in the 2016 presidential election) and you haven’t moved, you’re probably already registered to vote!
 If you didn’t vote in either of those elections, or you’ve moved since then, you can use the interactive map at Nonprofit Vote to find voter registration details for your state.

 First select your state.
 Then click on the button “Check Your Registration.”
 This will take you to your state’s website.
 Finally, fill out the form.
 Then you will know if you’re registered to vote or not.

 Depending on your home state and where you attend school, you can register to vote with your permanent address or your school address.
 Look at Campus Vote Project for your state’s guidelines.
 If you’re attending school out-of-state, look up both your home state and your school’s state.